“Come Learn With Us” through AFGC Sponsored Education

 Since its founding in 1958, professional instructors have maintained the high standards originally incorporated in the landscape design study program.
 Students acquire the tools for making their gardens more beautiful and easier to maintain.
 Students have been motivated to serve in political decision-making areas where awareness of the impact of a well-designed landscape can enhance the beauty and enjoyment of life in the public arena.

-ONLINE REGISTRATION DEADLINE IS JANUARY 23, 2026.
-The LDS Brochure has more information; it is highly recommended that you download the PDF document and read it, even if you register online.
+Each course has an LDS Brochure with more information; it is highly recommended that you download the PDF document and read it.
 Refer to the pricing list below for the different student levels of pricing.
-All participants must participate in brief Pre-Course Orientation Session on Saturday, January 24th, 3 pm MST (Arizona time); if schedule conflict, contact Peggy Ahola at azgardenschools@gmail.com
+All participants must participate in brief Pre-Course Orientation Session.

 Landscape Design School Instructors